It was dream that could have easily stayed just that.

 But Boston was the one who ultimately had to hold herself accountable for following that path; her parents weren’t really able to help with schoolwork or able to give guidance on applying for college.
 Boston’s counselor at her technical high school was supportive but strongly suggested she should have other options in mind.
 Boston responded by becoming valedictorian and getting into Delaware State University to study pre-veterinary science.

-For a city kid, the pre-vet program was eye-opening.
+For a city kid from Wilmington, Del., the pre-vet program was eye-opening.
 As part of the agriculture department, the curriculum dropped Boston into a crash course on crops.
 She eventually worked outside at a university-owned farm — the first time Boston had ever set foot on a farm — for poultry science courses.
 She raised a chick.
 Later, when Boston visited the CVM for the first time and looked out of the windows in the library and saw cows, she felt at home.

 A few years working as a veterinary technician at a Delaware animal hospital convinced her that she had been right about the field she chose so long ago.
 There, she learned how to give vaccinations and draw blood.
 She saw a spleen removed.
 She got advice on communicating clearly and confidently with pet owners, something she had been nervous about.